parente/tott/README.md

 # Tools of the Trade

-This repository hosts the web site and related materials for a proposed course on software development tools.
+This repository hosts the web site and related materials for a series of meet-ups about software development tools.

 From the website:

-> Tools of the Trade (TotT) is an elective course for students who want more exposure to the wide variety of tools used in modern software development.
-The goal of this course is to build student confidence in finding, learning, applying, and evaluating tools through practice.
-Students will prepare for class by reading and/or watching lectures online about version control, web development, data analysis, dynamic languages, and so on.
-Students will apply what they have learned in collaborative, hands-on, in-class sessions.
-Students will integrate the tools and topics introduced in small to moderate sized programming assignments throughout the course as well as a final project.
+> Tools of the Trade (TotT) is a recurring meet-up for students who want more practice finding, learning, applying, and evaluating tools used in modern software development.
+The goal is to build experience and confidence in a friendly, fun, collaborative environment.
+Every week we will:

 ## Contents